-Furthermore, there are the matters of logic and common sense to be considered.
-Not all multivitamins are created equal.
-Not only do they have different levels of nutrients, but the forms of those nutrients as well as the fillers and processes used can vary wildly.
-Writing off all multis as ineffective would be like writing off all cars as gas-guzzlers or all dogs as vicious killers.
+And not only do multivitamins have different levels of nutrients, but the forms of those nutrients as well as the fillers and processes used can vary wildly.
+I believe that writing off all multivitamins as ineffective would be like writing off all cars as gas-guzzlers.

-With that in mind, let’s take a second look at multivitamins.
+With all that in mind, let’s take a second look at multivitamins.

 In the second study, researchers assigned 17,000 heart attack survivors a high dose regime of vitamins and minerals and found no difference in the amount of second cardiac episodes.
-But the participants were required to take 6 large pills a day.
-Almost half of them didn’t finish the study and the average time people kept up with the regime was 30 months — yet the results were tabulated for 55 months.
+But the participants were required to take six large pills a day, almost half of them didn’t finish the study, and the average time people kept up with the regime was 30 months — yet the results were tabulated for 55 months.

 It’s hard not to question those numbers.
 Furthermore, heart issues are just one part of overall health.

-The third study reviewed extensive data from 2005 to 2013 following vitamin and mineral habits of 450,000 people and found “a small, borderline-significant benefit from multivitamin supplements on cancer in men only and no effect on CVD.”
+The third study reviewed extensive data from 2005 to 2013 following vitamin and mineral habits of 450,000 people and found “a small, borderline-significant benefit from multivitamin supplements on cancer in men.”

-Honestly, the recent, pro-multivitamin research can be picked apart as well.
-In it, twenty years of data showed that women who took a multivitamin (with minerals in it) for three years or more were significantly less likely to die.
+Well… there are issues here, too.
+In this study, twenty years of data showed that women who took a multivitamin (with minerals in it) for three years or more were significantly less likely to die.
 But the findings aren’t necessarily causal.
 It could be argued that the women who cared enough about themselves to supplement lived healthier lives in general.